anoskov/kafka-consumer/README.md

 end
 ```

-2. Ensure `ccs_sdk` is started before your application:
+2. Ensure `kafka_consumer` is started before your application:

 ```elixir
 def application do